 c.
 Graduation Rate.
-Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a Statedefined alternate diploma under ESEA section 8101(23) and (25).
+Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a Statedefined alternate diploma under ESEA section 8101(23) and (25).

 Indicator Measure(s) Description c.
 Graduation Rate Four-year adjusted cohort graduation rate Percent of a school's cohort of first-time 9th grade students in a particular school year, adjusted for students who transfer in or out of the cohort after 9th grade, who graduate within four years.
-Five-year adjusted cohort graduation Plus rate Percent of a school's cohort of first-time 9th grade students in particular school year, adjusted for students who transfer in or out of the cohort after 9th grade, who graduate within five years plus the percent of students that are still enrolled after five years.
+Five-year adjusted cohort graduation plus rate Percent of a school's cohort of first-time 9th grade students in a particular school year, adjusted for students who transfer in or out of the cohort after 9th grade, who graduate within five years, plus the percent of students that are still enrolled after five years.

-- (i) The Graduation Rate indicator is based on the same measure (four-year) adjusted cohort graduation rate) as the State-wide long-term goals. - (ii) The results of the Graduation Rate indicator will be collected and reported for all students and for student subgroups. - (iii) A portion of the Graduation Rate indicator will be based on the four-year adjusted cohort graduation rate. - (iv) At the state's discretion, the five-year adjusted cohort graduation rate will be included long with the percent of students that are still enrolled after five years. - (v) Maryland has one high school diploma and does not award a state-defined alternate diploma under ESEA section 8101(23) and (25).
+(i) The Graduation Rate indicator is based on the same measure (four-year adjusted cohort graduation rate) as the State-wide long-term goals.

+(ii) The results of the Graduation Rate indicator will be collected and reported for all students and for student subgroups.

+- (iii) A portion of the Graduation Rate indicator will be based on the four-year adjusted cohort graduation rate. - (iv) At the State's discretion, the five-year adjusted cohort graduation rate will be included along with the percent of students that are still enrolled after five years.
+The decision to include students still enrolled after five years was made in response to a variety of factors.
+While Maryland is dedicated to supporting its high school students to on-time graduation, the four- and five-year graduation rates may inadvertently incentivize "pushing out" students for whom staying enrolled in high school is beneficial, for example special education students with significant impairments receiving services through the school, highly credit-deficient students, and high-school aged recently-arrived English learners.
+The four- and five-year graduation rates do not allow for students in extended CTE programs, which are designed for students who complete high school and earn an industry-recognized associate degree in six years.
+Maryland stakeholders strongly support this decision.
+(For clarity, long-term goals are established based on the five-year graduation rate.) - (v) Maryland has one high school diploma and does not award a state-defined alternate diploma under ESEA section 8101(23) and (25).
 Students earn the State diploma by taking assessments aligned to State standards.
 Graduation requirements are part of State law (COMAR 13A.03.02).
-All students, including students with the most significant cognitive disabilities taking alternate assessments, are included in the four-year adjusted cohort and any extended-year adjusted cohort and are counted as non-graduates if students do not meet the requirements for a Maryland Diploma.
+All students, including students with the most significant cognitive disabilities taking alternate assessments, are included in the four-year adjusted cohort and any extended-year adjusted cohort and are counted as non-graduates if students do not meet the requirements for a Maryland Diploma. - d.

-d.
 Progress in Achieving English Language Proficiency (ELP) Indicator.
 Describe the Progress in Achieving ELP indicator, including the State's definition of ELP, as measured by the State ELP assessment.